-This peach bread is the “peach version” of a cinnamon roll in loaf form.
+This peach bread is the peach version”of a cinnamon roll in loaf form.
 It is rich with cinnamon, butter and brown sugar.
-A bread machine keeps the prep simple.
 Best of all?
 It is chock full of yummy, ripe peaches and slathered with cream cheese glaze.
-Keep this recipe handy for other fruits like apple too!

 Cinnamon Swirl Peach Bread